Carpet Fitting Cost

 Deep Cleaning/Steam Cleaning

-It is a good idea to give your carpets a deep clean every 12 – 18 months.
+It is a good idea to give your carpets a deep clean every 12 to 18 months.
 Steam cleaning is a good way to do this.
 Otherwise, you can use a carpet cleaner.
-It is a good idea to hire a carpet cleaner to do this for you.

-Especially if you have a natural fibre carpet.
+It is a good idea to hire a carpet cleaner to do this for you, especially if you have a natural fibre carpet.
 If the carpet gets too wet, it can be damaged or develop mildew.

-around £200 to get someone to clean your carpet thoroughly.Dealing with Spills and Stains
+Typically, carpet cleaning costs around £200 to get someone to clean your carpet thoroughly.

-If you spill something on your carpet or notice a stain, there are a few do's and don'ts to keep in mind:
+If you spill something on your carpet or notice a stain, there are a few dos and don'ts to keep in mind:

 - Do deal with the stain straight away.

-- Don't rub the stain.
-This makes it worse.
+- Don't rub the stain - this makes it worse.

 - Do blot the stain with a kitchen towel, and work from the outside in to prevent it from spreading.

-- Don't apply cleaning products directly to the carpet; instead, put them on your cloth.
+- Don't apply cleaning products directly to the carpet.
+Instead, put them on your cloth.

 - Do completely dry out the carpet as quickly as possible.

-Wool Carpets Care
+Wool Carpet Care

 Wool carpets require special care and maintenance.
 They can be vacuumed the same as other carpets, but any deep cleaning must be done with care.

-When you use a professional, you should take time to ensure they know how to deal with a wool carpet, as not all of them do.
+It's very easy to permanently damage a wool carpet, so when you use a professional carpet cleaner, you should take time to ensure they know how to deal with a wool carpet, as not all of them do.

 Carpet Removal Cost